matthiasGmayer/Castles/README.md

-# CastlesCode
+# Castles
-This is a GameEngine that uses C# and Giawa's OpenGl Library.
+is a GameEngine that uses C# and Giawa's OpenGl Library.
 Current features include:
   Entity rendering
   Terrain generation